 constant-current driver

-A constant-current driver supplies a set current even as the load voltage changes.
-For a TFT backlight, this helps keep brightness stable and prevents the LEDs from being overdriven.
+A constant-current driver supplies a set current to its load even as the load voltage changes.
+It is commonly used to keep LED brightness consistent and protect LEDs from being overdriven, whether for indicator LEDs, high-power lighting, or display backlights.

 LED